swastikmaiti/LlamaIndex-Agent/README.md

 - All the work is developed in LINUX env so we need a LINUX system with atleast 8GB RAM.
 - Create a Virtual Env
 - Install libraries with `make install`
-- Download Ollama and Start Server with `make ollama_download`
+- Download Ollama and start Ollama server with `make ollama_download` on a new CLI as this will block the CLI.
 - Pull models required for tasks with `make models`
 - To Start Graio App run `python app.py`